 And you are not alone.

-The crucial role packaging plays in ecommerce
+The crucial role of packaging

 It may even end up with your packaging getting thousands of views on YouTube in an “unboxing video”.

-So what does this mean for your ecommerce packaging?
+So what does this mean for your eCommerce packaging?
 Please continue reading to see how you can use your postal boxes to take advantage of these facts.<

 First impressions count